Exercise For Diabetes Mellitus

+Exercise For Diabetes Mellitus**

   • Diabetes in children and adolescents: Because of its association with obesity and a sedentary lifestyle, type 2 diabetes used to be a disease that was only found in adults.
 It is now being seen in children and adolescents.

-• Diabetes in Native Americans: Most often, the cause of type-2 diabetes is lifestyle (ie., a combination of sedentary lifestyle with overeating, leading to obesity).
+  • Diabetes in Native Americans: Most often, the cause of type-2 diabetes is lifestyle (ie., a combination of sedentary lifestyle and overeating, leading to obesity).
 However, genetic factors also play a role.
 As of April 2007, at least 10 genes involved in the development of diabetes have been identified in humans.
 A prime example is the prevalence of diabetes mellitus in Native Americans, particularly Pima Indians.
 In 2004, the rate of diabetes in American Indians and Alaskan Natives was 17.1%, substantially higher than the 8% prevalence in the general US population (Acton KJ, et al. 2006).

   And if the stats listed above aren't depressing enough, then consider what is going on worldwide:

   (source: Diabetes Atlas, 4th ed., published by the International Diabetes Federation)

   In the fall of 2011, world population reached 7 billion.
 So, stated another way, about 5.2% of the entire world population has diabetes mellitus.
 It is estimated that, in 2011, one person dies from diabetes every 7 seconds.